hashicorp/consul/website/source/docs/agent/options.html.markdown

   and servers to perform internal operations to the service catalog.
 If this isn't specified, then the <a href="#acl_token">`acl_token`</a> will be used.
 This was added in Consul 0.7.2.
   <br><br>
-  For clients, this token must at least have write access to the node name it will register as.
-For servers, this must have write access to all nodes that are expected to join the cluster, as well as write access to the "consul" service, which will be registered automatically on its behalf.
+  This token must at least have write access to the node name it will register as in order to set any of the node-level information in the catalog such as metadata, or the node's tagged addresses.

 * <a name="acl_enforce_version_8"></a><a href="#acl_enforce_version_8">`acl_enforce_version_8`</a> -
   Used for clients and servers to determine if enforcement should occur for new ACL policies being